freedomofpress/ghcr-signer/README.md

 Publish container signatures to the Github Container Registry (ghcr.io) when Github Personal Access Tokens (PATs) are disabled.

 *Disabling PATs is considered a good security practice: these tokens aren't fine-grained and as such can give more privileges than intended to the bearer.
-Unfortunately, the Github Container Registry doesn't provide any other mechanism of authentication?*
+Unfortunately, the Github Container Registry doesn't provide any other mechanism of authentication*

 Traditionally, container signatures are generated and published in one step using `cosign --sign`, but in situations where Github PAT tokens are disabled, this is unpractical.